-Several other proposals would affect tax-exempt organizations, including:
+Several other proposals in the Senate bill would affect tax-exempt organizations, including:

-- Making material modifications to the clean energy tax credit provisions enacted in the Inflation Reduction Act (IRA), including early sunsets, phase outs, and other changes to the energy tax credits.
+- Making material modifications to the clean energy tax credit provisions enacted in the IRA, including early sunsets, phase outs, and other changes to the energy tax credits.
 However, the elective pay provision, which provides access to these credits for charitable and State, local and Tribal government entities, would not be repealed.
 The House and Senate bills differ on the details of the sunsets, phase outs, and other changes to the energy tax credits. - Retroactively imposing a deadline of January 31, 2024, for refundable employee retention tax credit (ERTC) claims, similar to a provision that was passed by the House in the Tax Relief for American Families and Workers Act of 2024.
-The House reconciliation bill included a similar provision.
+The House bill (and SFC draft) included a similar provision.